Jamiereythey/EyeExercise/README.md

 # Eye Exercise

-Demonstrating knowledge of Javascript animation as it relates to the actions of an on-screen cursor.
+Module 8 exercise demonstrating knowledge of Javascript animation as it relates to the actions of an on-screen cursor.
 Move the cursor around the screen to change the tracking movement of the eyes.

 ## How to Use